hashfaster/CurveSentinel/README.md

-# Dash Sentinel
+# Curve Sentinel

-An all-powerful toolset for Dash.
+An all-powerful toolset for Curve.

-Sentinel is an autonomous agent for persisting, processing and automating Dash 2.0.0.0 governance objects and tasks, and for expanded functions in the upcoming Curve V3 release.
+Sentinel is an autonomous agent for persisting, processing and automating Curve 2.0.0.0 governance objects and tasks, and for expanded functions in the upcoming Curve V3 release.

 Sentinel is implemented as a Python application that binds to a local version 2.0.0.0 curved instance on each Curve V2 Masternode.